nitishainita/nitishainita/README.md

-- 👋 Hi, I’m Nitish Kumar(@nitishainita), I am working as an assistant professor in GMRIT Andhra Pradesh.my specialization is in Artificial Intelligence
+- 👋 Hi, I’m Nitish Kumar(@nitishainita), I am working as an assistant professor at GMR Institute of Technology, Andhra Pradesh.
+My specialization is in Artificial Intelligence
 - 👀 I’m interested in Data Science, AI, Machine Learning, Deep Learning
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate with one who wants to lean in the above-mentioned area.